 The newcomers: They may be fairly recent graduates, but these prizewinners have already come up with many inventions after working at Siemens for only a few years.
 Their enthusiasm for technology, their creativity, and their determination have earned them and their work tremendous respect and recognition in specialist circles.

 The crossover artists.
 Like all inventors, they like to think outside the box.
 And they take this one step further by completely changing perspectives from time to time.
 As highly innovative engineers, they know which technologies have what it takes to be successful.
-And these prizewinners don’t only come from Siemens, they also represent universities and startups that work closely together with Siemens – proof that our open innovation strategy is working.
+In such open innovation projects, researchers from Siemens, from universities or startups are jointly developing new approaches.

 As the trend setters for innovation at Siemens, inventors are honored who have worked at Siemens for at least 15 years and who have come up with an impressive number of inventions over the course of their careers that were granted numerous business-relevant patents.
 After their long careers, the recipients can be proud of the significant contributions they have made to Siemens’ success as an innovative company.